 Step 4: Share Your Preferences with Kindness and Clarity

 Once your partner has shared their experience, it becomes much easier to express your own needs in a way that feels natural and supportive.
-The most effective way to communicate comfort preferences is to keep your tone gentle, honest, and free of pressure.
+Keep your tone gentle, honest, and free of pressure.
 You are not making demands.
 You are simply letting your partner understand what helps your body and mind relax.

 You Might Say: